Glyphs offers various ways to create an OpenType-SVG font. Read the following tutorial to know almost everything about it.

 O.svg.
 So, in Finder, your whole setup may look like this:

-Back in your .glyphs file, prepare the uppercase O. Open it in Edit view, and in the Layers palette, press the Copy button to add a layer copy, then rename it to
+Back in your .glyphs file, prepare the uppercase O. Open it in Edit view, and in the Layers palette, press the plus button to add a duplicate of the layer, right click it and choose svg as its Layer Type from the context menu that pops up:

 Now here is the deal: Whatever you put in the master layer is the black-and-white fallback glyph, which is visible in applications that cannot display the color information stored in the SVG table.
 In case you were wondering, the master layer is the layer in bold text in the Layers palette, in our example the one named ‘Regular’.

-In any event, export the font as a webfont: File > Export > Webfont, use WOFF and WOFF2 as formats.
+In any event, export the font as a webfont: File > Export > OTF, use WOFF and WOFF2 as formats.
 CFF or TTF should not matter:

-On the Mac, Firefox is the only browser supporting OpenType-SVG fonts.
-On Windows, Microsoft Edge supports it too.
-So these are the browsers you will have to have access to if you want to test your OpenType-SVG font.
-To that end, you can either drum up an HTML file containing the HTML and CSS code for displaying the WOFF, or you can run the Test > Webfont Test HTML script from the mekkablue script repository.
+Not every browser supports OpenType-SVG.
+Consult the support section of this tutorial (see below) when you choose a browser for testing your OpenType-SVG font.
+To that end, you can either drum up an HTML file containing the HTML and CSS code for displaying the WOFF, or you can run the Test > Webfont Test HTML script from the mekkablue scripts.
 This script creates an HTML file for the current font in the most recently used webfont export destination.

-The script conveniently opens the enclosing folder for you.
+The script conveniently opens both the HTML in your default browser and its enclosing folder in Finder.
 All you need to do now is drag the HTML file onto the Firefox icon in your Dock (or right click and Open with > Firefox.app), type an uppercase O, et voilà:

 Ta-daaa!
 But be careful, animations in fonts tend to be processor-intensive.
 It can make your computer fans go bonkers, and all mobile users will develop mixed feelings about you for draining their battery.
 You have been warned.